Fatimid harem

-The Fatimid harem refers to the harem belonging to the rulers of the Fatimid dynasty during the Fatimid Caliphate of Egypt (909–1171).
+The Fatimid harem belonged to the rulers of the Fatimid dynasty during the Fatimid Caliphate of Egypt (909–1171).

 The harem was the quarters of the royal court in which the female members of the court, including the female relatives, wives, concubines (sex slaves) and female servants lived in seclusion under sex segregation.
 This was common for all Muslim royal courts, with some variation in how the harem was organized.

 Hierarchy and organization

 The Fatimid harem (909–1171) built upon the established model of the Abbasid harem.

 Female relatives

 The highest ranked woman in the Fatimid harem was normally the mother of the Caliph, or alternatively the mother of the heir or a female relative, who was given the title sayyida or al-sayyida al-malika ("queen").

 There was a general dislike of Fatimid princesses marrying outside of the family, since their marriage was seen as a potential political security risk, and it appears they either remained unmarried or married their cousins.